RaynierRaja/TIC-TAC-TOE/README.md

 This is a Tic Tac Toe game developed in C++

 Player 1 -> X
 player 2 -> O

 Player 1 Starts the Game

+Game ends when either of the player wins or its a draw

 ##### GAME SCREEN SHOT
 ![](TicTacToe_Image.png)